Create Efficient Well-Architected Cloud Infrastructure

-- Time-series database engines can look at data that changes over a period of time and collect, synthesise, and derive insights for that data.
-DevOps and IoT can utilise this type of database.
+- Time-series database engines can look at data that changes over a period of time and collect, synthesize, and derive insights for that data.
+DevOps and IoT can utilize this type of database.

-- Ledger database engines provide a cryptographically verified, immutable record of transactions by a centralised and trusted authority.
+- Ledger database engines provide a cryptographically verified, immutable record of transactions by a centralized and trusted authority.
 This is great for banking transactions or supply chain.

 Want to never have to manually check for adherence to AWS or Azure configuration best practices again?
 Have your AWS and Azure cloud infrastructure scanned for adherence to 750+ cloud configuration guidelines by signing up for our free trial.